 It’s my great pleasure to host the 10th Lonely Planet Blogsherpa Blog Carnival.
 For this edition, I asked my fellow bloggers: Which is your favourite place on earth?
 Is it a country, a city, a village, a beach, a hut, a mountain, a hotel?
 Do you return all the time – or do you dream [...]

-Earlier this week, Holmenkollen Ski Jump, possibly Oslo’s best known attraction, reopened.
+Earlier this week, Holmenkollen Ski Jump, one of Oslo’s best known attractions, reopened.
 The old ski jump from 1892 was torn down in 2008 to make room for a new, improved hill to be ready for the 2011 FIS Nordic World Ski Championships.

 List of my recently published Norway articles – on Matador Travel, NileGuide and Cheapoair’s blog

 National Geographic’s Intelligent Traveler is hosting a holiday series called My City Celebrates.
 Again, I was inspired, so without further ado, here’s how Oslo celebrates Christmas Cool photo of Frogner Park, photo credit: cris Oslo Celebrates When I need a dose of holiday cheer, I always take in a concert with Sølvguttene (The Silver Boys). [...]

 Oslo and Copenhagen are both in the headlines these days; Oslo for being the venue of the Nobel Peace Prize Ceremony on 10 December, and Copenhagen for hosting the United Nations Climate Conference 09 on 7 – 18 December.
 Oslo and Copenhagen Oslo’s Frogner Park and Copenhagen’s Tivoli The question is, where will Obama be? [...]